How to Work Effectively With An Executive Recruiter

 Look at the payment trail: an executive recruiter is paid by the company to find the precisely right talent—and they are willing to pay a premium for it.
-Candidates that take the stance that the recruiter is working to find them a job have already showed the recruiter their lack of business savvy and self-centeredness.
+Candidates that take the stance that the recruiter is working to find them a job have already shown their lack of business savvy and self-centeredness.
 Don’t let this be you.
-Savvy candidates recognize the economic aspects of the relationship and works to be a resource to the recruiter.
-Recruiters want to work with savvy candidates.
+Savvy candidates recognize the economic aspects of the relationship and work to be a resource for the recruiter.

 You never know when your new best friend is calling with the next best opportunity for you or someone in your network.
-These relationships are built over time, so do not ignore the calls and consider it another form of professional networking.
+These relationships are built over time, so do not ignore the calls.
+Consider it another form of professional networking.

 A recruiter’s lifeline is found in the information he/she receives.
-By providing leads, you are not only are you helping your network (kudos!), but helping a recruiter can pay dividends in opportunity and in karma.
+By providing leads, you are not only helping your network (kudos!) but helping a recruiter can pay dividends in opportunity and in karma.
 Good recruiters will go the extra mile for people who provide them quality information.
 So if you help them, savvy recruiters will help you.

 Do not test the waters with a recruiter—do that on your own time.
 If you waste a recruiter’s time once, rest assured you will not get the opportunity to do that again.